 I thrust and tilt and lose control, throwing myself into powder dusk.
 My laughter is louder than the giggles on the wind.
 I push on again, gaining speed and confidence.
 The slope shrinks, the darkness leads me down into the valley, the cold funnels through and out of me.
 I let go, and arms out, legs high, I glide.
-The free spirits give me an extra push and I rush towards the end of the run, following a criss-cross scrawl of ski cables and the last moments of sky.
-An illuminated snow plough lumbers by.
-And in the torchlight nearby I spot my kids.
+An extra push comes from nowhere and I rush towards the end of the run, following the criss-cross scrawl of ski cables and the last moments of sky.
+An illuminated snow plough lumbers by, and in the torchlight I spot my kids.
 I fall off clumsily, no longer light and agile and fast.
 The school run is over.
 A grinning Ed thrusts a hot drink into my hands.
 But I don’t need it.
-My cheeks are blushing like Mont Blanc.
+My cheeks are blushing.
 I am warm inside.

 Check out our video for our take on the school run with paret sledges: